VMI Records Management FAQ

 - What if I Have Records Not Listed on a Schedule?

 The approved retention schedules contain both broad and specific categories and cover all commonly created records.
 If you cannot locate a records series (type of records) in the Library of Virginia approved Records Retention and Disposition Schedules, please contact the VMI Archives for assistance.
-Please provide information about the records, including the name/type, use, if your office is the official keeper of this record or if another office holds the official copy.
-We will either direct you to the correct records series for the records under question or assist in creating a new records series and obtaining the approval of the Library of Virginia for use.
+We will either direct you to the correct records series, or consult with the state records management office on your behalf.

 - My office is running out of filing space.
 Can I temporarily store material in Archives?